Houston Tugboat & Barge Accident Attorneys

 In October 2017, Bouchard Transportation Co.
 Barge No. 255 was off the coast of Port Aransas when oil vapors collecting over time ignited.
 The explosion killed two deckhands, one of whom has never been recovered.
 Witnesses reported that the barge explosion was actually made of multiple explosions.

 A Coast Guard investigation later discovered the company had a history of silencing, terminating, or threatening employees who tried to report serious hazards aboard their barges.
 Though captains had stop-work authority, using it often led to them getting fired.
 The results of the investigation found that multiple barges had exhibited the same problems Barge No. 255 did, including the hazardous gathering of oil vapors.
-An NTSB investigation found Bouchard responsible for the hazards aboard their vessels.

 Can I Sue for a Barge or Tugboat Injury?

 Like any other maritime worker, barge and tugboat crews are protected under maritime law.
 There are numerous laws under which you may sue your employer or vessel owner, including the Jones Act.
-Our tugboat and barge accident lawyers are well-known Jones Act litigators; our familiarity with the law and what it takes to win a case has allowed us to get record-setting verdicts and settlements for our clients.
+Our tugboat and barge accident lawyers are well-known Jones Act litigators; our familiarity with the law and what it takes to succeed has allowed us to get record-setting verdicts and settlements for our clients.

 • Equipment failure